bdusell/rau/docs/details.rst

    parameters of the best checkpoint have been saved to disk.
 #.
 Provides a command to generate sequences from a language model using one of
    three algorithms: ancestral sampling, greedy decoding, and beam search.
 #.
+The implementation of ancestral sampling is parallelized across batch
+   elements and multiple samples per batch element.
+#.
 The implementation of greedy decoding is parallelized across batch elements.
 #.
 The implementation of beam search is parallelized across beam elements (but
    not minibatch elements).
 It also stores and follows backpointers efficiently,